choyiny/FPGANoTatsujin/README.md

 ## Acknowledgements
 * The VGA Module is taken from Lab 6 of this course: http://www.utsc.utoronto.ca/~bharrington/cscb58/labs.shtml
 * We used this program to convert a BMP to a FPGA board readable MIF file: http://www.eecg.utoronto.ca/~jayar/ece241_08F/vga/vga-download.html
+* Thanks Vlad (our TA) for making a "song" for us!